 - Proposed budget and justification ($25,000 maximal budget)

 - NIH grant submission plans

-Proposals will be reviewed by an internal review committee consisting of 2 CIHD members and 1 senior faculty member outside of the CIHD.
-The group will discuss the strengths and weaknesses of each proposal before a discussion to rank the merits of each.
+Proposals will be reviewed by an external email review committee consisting of three senior scientists at other universities.
+The group will each address the strengths and weaknesses of each proposal and rank the merits of the various proposals.
 Confidentiality of this process will be stressed to all reviewers.
-Review members will be asked to leave the room for discussions of proposals in which they have a conflict of interest.
 This group will rank the submitted proposals and make a recommendation for funding to the CIHD Internal Advisory Committee.
 The selected proposals will be submitted to the NIDDK CIHD Steering Committee for approval.

 The review criteria used to evaluate submitted proposals will include:

 - a) Does the proposal have high scientific merit and potential impact?

 - b) Does the proposed work have high potential to leverage extramural funding?

 - c) Does the project meet the CIHD mission objectives stated on our web page and in the publicized funding opportunity?

 - d) Does the project build or strengthen cross-disciplinary collaborative efforts?
 Not all projects need to build collaborative partnerships, but this is a desired goal of the CCIHD Pilot and Feasibility Program.